Lenton, Nottingham

-Lenton is an area of the City of Nottingham, in the county of Nottinghamshire, England.
+Lenton is an area of the city of Nottingham, in the Nottingham district, in the ceremonial county of Nottinghamshire, England.
 Most of Lenton is situated in the electoral ward of 'Dunkirk and Lenton', with a small part in 'Wollaton East and Lenton Park'.

 Originally a separate agricultural village, Lenton became part of the town of Nottingham in 1877, when the town's boundaries were enlarged.
 Nottingham became a city as part of the Diamond Jubilee celebrations of Queen Victoria in 1897.

 History

 The name Lenton derives from the River Leen, which runs nearby.

 Lenton and its mills on the Leen get a mention in the Domesday Book in the late 11th century: "In Lentune 4 sochmen and 4 bordars have two ploughs and a mill."

 Lenton Priory

 Lenton Priory was founded in the village by William Peverel at the beginning of the 12th century.
-A Cluniac monastery, the priory was home to mostly French monks until the late 14th-century when it was freed from the control of its French mother-house, Cluny Abbey.
-From the 13th-century, the priory struggled financially and was noted for "its poverty and indebtedness".
+A Cluniac monastery, the priory was home to mostly French monks until the late 14th century, when it was freed from the control of its French mother-house, Cluny Abbey.
+From the 13th century, the priory struggled financially and was noted for "its poverty and indebtedness".
 The priory was dissolved in 1538, as part of King Henry VIII's dissolution of the monasteries.

 Following dissolution, the priory was demolished and its lands passed through private hands.
-The Priory Church of St. Anthony, Lenton is thought to incorporate elements of the chapel of the priory's hospital.
+The Priory Church of St. Anthony is thought to incorporate elements of the chapel of the priory's hospital.

-In 2005, Lenton celebrated the nine-hundredth anniversary of the foundation of Lenton Priory.
-The centrepiece of the celebrations was a special festival held in the grounds of Priory Church of St. Anthony, Lenton on 21 May 2005.
+In 2005, Lenton celebrated the 900th anniversary of the foundation of the Priory.
+The centrepiece of the celebrations was a special festival held in the grounds of the Priory Church of St. Anthony, on 21 May 2005.